SWI-Prolog/packages-pengines/pendoc.md

 (PLTP).
 The  protocol  has  been  modelled    by  means  of  so  called _communicating finite-state machines_ [3].
 A  slight modification of the protocol -- referred to as PLTP(HTTP) --   enables  us to synchronize it with HTTP.
-Figure 1 depicts the  communicating finite-state machines for PLTP(HTTP) and HTTP.
+The diagram  below   depicts  the  communicating finite-state machines for PLTP(HTTP) and HTTP.
 Labels  in bold indicate requests, and labels with a slash in front indicate responses.

 [[lptpsynch.png]]